If I tell enough people I am training for a marathon, I will be too embarrassed to ever back out of actually doing it.

 M2IV: Iactually prefer running at 5:30AM because then I only have to

-(as opposed to the before-work shower plus the after-run
+shower once per day (as opposed to the before-work shower plus the after-run

 shower if you go later in the day).